Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Summary and Conclusion

 Our model's physics-based approach allowed us to make predictions regarding flow and bulk observables and interpret them phenomenologically.
 Furthermore, we were able to use it to test different averaging techniques and determine their effects on observables.
 In the case of 2-particle momentum correlations, these two methods led to widely different values.
 This clear difference presents itself as a golden opportunity to determine which types of fluctuations and correlations (either local or global) dominate the $p_T$ spectrum in U+U collisions at $\sqrt{s_{NN}} = \qty{193}{\giga\electronvolt}$.
 This prediction could also be of use in constraining $^{238}$U deformation parameters, as momentum correlators are sensitive to nuclear deformation~\cite{Jia_2022}.
 Another compelling prediction of our model was that of a definite cross-over towards anti-correlation of $v_2\{2\}$ and $\fluc{p_T}$ in central collisions, at about the $7 \%$ mark.
-This is in stark contrast to reported correlations of spherically symmetric nuclei \cite{Aad_2019}, as well as results obtained in other works using our model \cite{heffernan2023bayesian}.
+This is in stark contrast to reported correlations of spherically symmetric nuclei \cite{Aad_2019}, our calculations for Au+Au at $\sqrt{s_{NN}} = \qty{193}{\giga\electronvolt}$, as well as results obtained in other works using our model \cite{heffernan2023bayesian}.
 If such an anti-correlation is detected in future experimental work, it would validate our phenomenological reasoning as well as our model.
 Finally, our predictions regarding the differential flow for charged hadrons and identified particles were consistent across centrality classes when compared to data for Au+Au collisions at RHIC.
 Indeed, the observables acted as expected given available integrated flow observables.
+We emphasize that even though the experimental data are included for the correlation observables, our calculations were done before the publication of Ref.~\cite{starcollaboration2024imaging} as the initial version of this manuscript showed~\cite{fortier2023comparisons}.